percona/mongo-upgrade-tools/README.md

 7. Ensure Sufficient Disk Space for Upgrade
 8. Review Authentication and Security Settings Changes (if applicable)

-In order to minimize any downtime, the automated process upgrades the cluster in a "rolling" fashion:
+As mentioned above, in order to minimize any downtime, the automated process upgrades the cluster in a "rolling" fashion:

 1. Health checks and FCV configured (this is done for both replicaset and sharded clusters)